-- To enable children to return to mainstream education, improving their ability to emotionally self-regulate and improve children's mental health.
+- To enable children to return to mainstream education, better able to emotionally self-regulate and with improved emotional wellbeing.

-- To have a clear and accessible pathway for accessing support for pupils within mainstream schools.
+- To have a clear and accessible pathway for accessing support for children within mainstream schools.

-- For families of children with SEMH needs to have access to appropriate support and strategies, and to understand how best to support their children.
+- To provide families of children with SEMH needs with access to appropriate support and strategies and to understand how best to support their children.

 - For families, home schools and SEMH bases to work collaboratively with children to enable them to flourish and make progress within a mainstream school provision.